 The key point here.

 - Readers are mostly just that.
 They’re readers.
-They read our stuff.
+They read our free stuff.
 That’s it.

 - Only a subset of readers are prospective clients.
 This is usually a relatively small percentage; especially if we use the content marketing model, (which Hannah uses, I use and you should be using too).